electron/notarize/README.md

 1. Never hard code your password into your packaging scripts, use an environment variable at a minimum.
-2. It is possible to provide a keychain reference instead of your actual password (assuming that you have already logged into to Application Loader from Xcode) .
-E.g.
+2. It is possible to provide a keychain reference instead of your actual password (assuming that you have already logged into the Application Loader from Xcode).
+For example:

 ```js
 const password = `@keychain:"Application Loader: ${appleId}"`;